artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/adobe-media-analytics-3x-for-audio-and-video-extension-release-notes.md

 * Uses Media Collection API for tracking media
 * Supports player state tracking

 The [Adobe Media Analytics (3.x SDK) for Audio and Video Extension](/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/overview.md) adds the core Media Analytics 3.x JavaScript library.
-This library provides the functionality for tracking media to an Adobe Experience Platform Launch site or project.
+This library provides the functionality for tracking media to an Adobe Experience Platform Data Collection site or project.